 LIMA (Reuter) - Archeologists have uncovered an ancient tomb in Peru, probably belonging to a tribal ruler and containing 1000 B.C. gold ornaments they believe are the oldest in the Americas.

 Japanese archeologist Yoshio Onuki and a team of Peruvian experts discovered the tomb, with seven perfectly-preserved gold pieces used mainly as ear-ornaments, at a pyramid buried in the ground in the northern highland zone of Cajamarca.Alvaro Puga, of the government's National Culture Institute, said Wednesday it was not clear which of Peru's various B.C. cultures had dug the tomb, one of eight uncovered during excavation work in Cajamarca.
 Experts in Peru have compared the find to the 1987 uncovering of the famous "Lord of Sipan" tomb, also in northern Peru.
-That grave contained tonnes of dazzling gold, silver and turquoise objects and is considered one of the great archeological discoveries of the late 20th century.

 Certainly there was abundant gold in Central America, as we know from the Spanish Conquest, and silver is also well known.
 Copper and some of its alloys have also been found.
 Some examples of iron, tin, and mercury in ancient Mesoamerica have also been found.
 As for general metals and metallurgical skills, the Book of Mormon does not indicate that we should find such material and knowledge to be widespread.
 Indeed, after 400 B.C., references to all metals are in terms of precious substances, not everyday utilitarian items.
 John Sorenson explains (An Ancient American Setting for the Book of Mormon, p.
 281):